HORACE GIFFORD (1932-1992)

 1979 - The Peter, Jeffrey, and Richard Graham House, aka Sea Cove Farms, 108 Seatuck Avenue, Eastport NY.
 Commissioned in 1978.
 5 acres, with 17 adjacent.
 Deeded entirely to Peter Graham.
 Addition in 1996, not by Gifford, enlarged the house to 6000sf.
 Sold in 2017 to Jonathan and Maria Harber.

 1979 - The Sheila H. Thal House, 650 Old Montauk Highway, Montauk NY.
 Sold in 1996 to Marcus E. Farrell.

 1980 - The Swartz Addition, Kelp and Thompson, Seaview NY.
 Status unknown.

 1980 - The Cortner House, 31 Juniper Avenue, Seaview NY.
 Second photo by Chris Rawlins.
 Status unknown.

 1980 - The Rosenberg House, Roxbury CT.
 Unbuilt.

 1980 - The Ross Runnells House VI, Noyack NY.

 1981 - The Silverman House, Sagaponack NY.

-Sources include: Timothy Godbold; Caroline Rob Zaleski and Long Island Modernism 1950-1980, Christopher Rawlins and Fire Island Modernist: Horace Gifford and the Architecture of Seduction.
+Sources include: Timothy Godbold; Long Island Modernism 1950-1980, by Caroline Rob Zaleski; Fire Island Modernist: Horace Gifford and the Architecture of Seduction, by Christopher Rawlins.